 The service area for the staffed stations is about 300 square miles.
-In addition we have 3 rural volunteer paid on call stations in 3 of our hamlets, and an additional 4 stations in 3 towns and 1 village located within the county to provide services.
+In addition, we have 3 rural volunteers paid-on-call stations in 3 of our hamlets and an additional 4 stations in 3 towns and 1 village located within the county to provide services.
 Our rural volunteer stations are 100% operated by our service.
-The contract departments are operated by their municipalities, and are provided with apparatus for county responses by our service.
+The contract departments are operated by their municipalities and are provided with apparatus for county responses by our service.
 The entire County of Grande Prairie covers approximately 2800 square miles.
 The call volume for the entire region excluding the city of Grande Prairie is about 1500 calls per year.
 Our 2 staffed stations see about 800-900 of those calls.

 Safety Dance (1982)

 Men Without Hats